 - Evolving Attack: Stronger versions of them have 10,000 Needles, and rarely, 100,000 Needles.

-- Fixed Damage Attack: Their trademark 1000 Needles, which makes them the former Trope Namer.
+- Fixed Damage Attack: Their trademark 1000 Needles always does 1000 damage; it's even the former Trope Namer.

 - Killer Rabbit: They're some of the cutest enemies ever... and they will end you if you underestimate them.